pranjalanimesh/Hangman/README.md

 # Hangman Game

 Hangman is a simple yet captivating word game written in python.
-The objective of the game is to guess a random word chosen by the program before the player is hanged.
-If you can't guess the word the player is hanged and you lose.
-If you guess all the characters in the word correctly you win.
+The game's objective is to guess a random word chosen by the program.
+If you can't guess the word, the player is hanged, and you lose.
+If you guess all the characters in the word before the player is hanged, you win.

-- Happy gaming
+\- Happy gaming